 Do you have carpal tunnel, neck or back pain because of the actions you perform or the posture you are required to have at work?
 As long as your musculoskeletal disorder is a direct result of your work, then you should be eligible to receive Social Security Disability (SSD) if you are unable to return to work because of said disorder.

 At Disability Action Advocates, we are "America's disability advocates."
-Each Las Vegas Social Security Disability attorney with our firm understands the law and can help you obtain the benefits that you need while you are unable to work.
+Each Las Vegas Social Security Disability representative with our office understands the law and can help you obtain the benefits that you need while you are unable to work.
 Let us explain the details to you so that you can understand your case and take the necessary action to obtain the benefits you need.
 Call (888) 421-8705.

 Overview of Musculoskeletal Disorders